bryanmcelvy/microHeartMonitor/README.md

   * [`/old_or_unused`](/src/old_or_unused) - Old or unused software modules.
   * [`/test_scripts`](/src/test_scripts) - Scripts used for manual on-target testing.
 * [`/test`](test) - CppUTest-based unit test suite.
-  * [`/mocks`](/test/mocks) - CppUMock-based mock functions used to substitute a module's depenencies during unit tests.
+  * [`/mocks`](/test/mocks) - CppUMock-based mock functions used to substitute a module's dependencies during unit tests.
   * [`/src`](/test/src) - Source code for unit tests.
-  * [`/stubs`](/test/stubs) - Hard-coded stub functions used to substitute a module's depenencies during unit tests.
+  * [`/stubs`](/test/stubs) - Hard-coded stub functions used to substitute a module's dependencies during unit tests.
 * [`/tools`](tools) - Miscellaneous tools used or created for this project.
   * [`/cppcheck`](/tools/cppcheck) - Suppressions list for Cppcheck.
-  * [`/data`](/tools/data) - ECG sample data from the publically available MIT-BIH Arrhythmia Database, as well as a Python script to convert them to `csv` files.
+  * [`/data`](/tools/data) - ECG sample data from the publicly available MIT-BIH Arrhythmia Database, as well as a Python script to convert them to `csv` files.
   * [`/filter_design`](/tools/filter_design) - Python scripts/notebooks used to design the digital filters used in this project.
   * [`/JDS6600`](/tools/JDS6600) - Scripts for interfacing a JDS6600 DDS Signal Generator/Counter.
   * [`/lookup_table`](/tools/lookup_table) - Script for generating the lookup table used in the ADC module.